 I've also got this Instant Pot butter chicken recipe if you want to check out that version.
 Or try slow cooker butter chicken for a hands-off meal.

 Plus, it’s really easy to make and takes just 30 minutes!
 (Plus some time for marinating the chicken, if you can swing it.
-See below.)
+See the notes below.)

 Dinner winner right here!